mhashim6/blog/content/posts/self-review/audio-player.md

 <details>
     <summary>This is the ugly fix in case you're wondering.
 But it brings problems of its own</summary>
     <p>You're now playing with globals that can very easily interleave.
-Yes I know Js is single-threaded but it's possible to have all sorts of fun race conditions when using the event loop.
+Yes, Js is single-threaded but it's possible to have all sorts of fun race conditions when using the event loop.
 We'll tap on that later.</p>
+    <p>We also have a very ugly and confusing code to handle <code>onNext</code>.</p>
 </details>

 I'll have to ask you to remember that we also have a `play()` function that plays singular audio.
 It was calling `stop()` before and that was nice.
 But now that we introduced `playlist()`, our `stop()` won't be as powerful.
 We have to _reset_ the playlist whenever we call `stop()` just in case it was playing.